Azure-Samples/MachineLearningSamples-SentimentAnalysis/README.md

 ## Link to the Gallery GitHub repository

-The public GitHub repository for this Q & A matching example contains all the code samples:
+The public GitHub repository for this sentiment analysis example contains all the code samples:
 [https://github.com/Azure/MachineLearningSamples-SentimentAnalysis](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis)

 ## Overview